Understand Your Climate Risks

 - Fire: Fire is one of the most difficult risks to mitigate because of the importance of your home’s surroundings to either aid the spread of flames or stop them in their tracks.
 There are many options for increasing the durability of your home from fire by using non-combustible materials and limiting the amount of available fuel sources near your home.

-Read more about fire mitigation.
+Read more about fire adaptation.

 - Flood: FEMA flood maps and flood zones can help you understand your current flood risks.
-Flood mitigation options range from small and more temporary fixes to large projects like remodeling, lifting or moving your home.
+Flood adaptation options range from small and more temporary fixes to large projects like remodeling, lifting or moving your home.

-Read more about flood mitigation.
+Read more about flood adaptation.

-Read more about heat mitigation.
+Read more about heat adaptation.

 - Drought: Drought conditions can dry out the soil surrounding your home and lead to shifting foundations, cracking walls, and damaged windows and doors.
 This damage usually occurs over months or years, but it can cause disastrous effects within your home.

-Read more about drought mitigation.
+Read more about drought adaptation.

 Additional reading for mitigating and adapting to climate change: